0xAX/asm/content/asm_3.md

 }
 ```

-Then first six arguments will be passed in registers, but 7 argument will be passed in stack.
+Then first six arguments will be passed in registers, but the 7th argument will be passed in stack.

 ## Stack pointer